 My first time at La Camaronera in Little Havana happened when one of the first food trucks in Miami parked in a lot near them.
 I walked over to take a gander at what was going on inside.
 The place was packed, and there were no seats.
 It only had a standing counter space.

 The Original Pan con Minuta (minuta means that they butterfly cut the fish) still has its tail attached.
-I’m gonna go out on a limb here and say that some people eat the tail (actually I know they do).
+I’m going to go out on a limb here and say that some people eat the tail (actually I know they do).

-The Pie was creamy and tart.
+The pie was creamy and tart.
 I loved it because it was a great way to end the meal.

 If you’re from out of town and want to take in a unique Miami experience with great food, then this is the place for you.
 La Camaronera is a landmark in Miami, so for those of you from South Florida who have never been here, for shame.